tjtelan/tjtelan.github.io/content/blog/2020-08-19-lets-build-a-single-binary-grpc-server-client-with-rust-in-2020.md

 The client will take in a command line command and send it to the server who will execute the command and send back the contents of standard out.

-{{ image(path="images/2020-08-19-lets-build-a-single-binary-grpc-server-client-with-rust-in-2020/user_diagram_steps.png", width=640, caption="Diagram of the interaction we'll be working with") }}
+{{ image(path="images/2020-08-19-lets-build-a-single-binary-grpc-server-client-with-rust-in-2020/user_diagram_steps.png", width=640, caption="Diagram of the interaction we'll be working with", alt="Block diagram with our actors User, Client and Server.
+Data flows from user to client, then server before looping back.") }}

 For simplicity sake, this example will wait for the execution to complete on the server side before returning output.
 In a future post I will demonstrate how to stream output back to a client.